 - NSP supports a federal tax code to be made permanent to allow capital purchases of up to $250,000 to be expensed rather than depreciated.
-With regards to the estate tax, NSP supports a $5 million exemption and a 35 percent rate with indexing.
+With regards to the estate tax, NSP supports a 5 million dollar or higher exemption and a 35 percent rate with indexing.

 - NSP supports the federal fuel tax exemption for bio-based fuels.

 - NSP supports the extension of section179 at the 2011 level of $500,000 and the extension of bonus depreciation at the 2011 level of 100 percent.